-The PRSalpha is proved to be good at making furniture, stagecraft, cabinet making and sign making, among many others.
+The PRSalpha is proven to be good at making furniture, stagecraft, cabinet making, and sign making, among many others.

 Clamping down a large workpiece can be a difficult task, Shopbot has that covered with the option to add a vacuum hold-down system.